aws-samples/clickstream-sdk-samples/README.md

 ## React-Native Example
 React-Native example app **v2ex** is forked from https://github.com/funnyzak/react-native-v2ex.
 To get started with the React-Native example, refer to the [React-Native Example README](react-native/README.md).

+You can refer this [PR](https://github.com/aws-samples/clickstream-sdk-samples/pull/8/files) to learn how to integrate Clickstream Android and Swift SDK into react-native app.

 License: [Apache-2.0](https://github.com/funnyzak/react-native-v2ex/blob/dev/LICENSE)

 ## Security